coderofsalvation/bashwapp/README.md

 ### Limitations ###

+Well ofcoarse security..only use this for quick prototyping or personal use.
-Singlepage application are adviced since inclusion of external files is problematic.
+Singlepage application are adviced since inclusion of external files is unpredictable with netcat.
 Netcat (nc) runs in a bash while-loop which causes small breaks in listening to the socket.
 Therefore, when a browser rapidly fires parallel requests, it'll probably not serve all files well.

 ### Applications made with bashwapp ###